 - Hip Replacement.

 - Cerebral Palsy.

-Licensed physical therapists practice in close association with other Pahoa HI medical professionals, including chiropractors, physicians, dentists and nurses.
-They can also manage several physical therapy assistants who work for them assisting with the diagnosis and treatment of their patients.
-Something to bear in mind for anyone thinking about going into the physical therapy field, it is rather physically demanding.
-Physical therapists routinely lift heavy equipment as well as patients, and kneel, crouch and stand for extended periods of time on a daily basis.
+Licensed physical therapists practice in close association with other Waialua HI medical specialists, including doctors, chiropractors, registered nurses and dentists.
+They may also oversee one or more physical therapy assistants who work under them assisting with the diagnosis and treatment of their patients.
+One thing to take note of for anyone thinking about entering the physical therapy field, it is rather physically demanding.
+Physical therapists regularly lift patients and heavy equipment, and kneel, crouch and stand for prolonged periods of time on a daily basis.